 Breakfast: Warner Coffee and Johnny Donuts

 Johnny’s Donuts is located right in the downtown area of San Rafael, less than 5 minutes from the mission.
 Johnny’s Donuts has the best donuts I had on the entire drive.
-The store itself is big and inviting with lots of communal tables and beautiful clean white decor.
-I haven’t had a donut here I didn’t like, but the standouts for me are the lime poppyseed or any of the old-fashioned donuts.
+The store is big and inviting with lots of communal tables and beautiful clean white decor.
+I haven’t had a donut here I didn’t like, but the standouts are the lime poppyseed or any of the old-fashioned donuts.

 Mission San Rafael